 Of course OptaPlanner implements better local searches, such as tabu search and simulated annealing which can avoid these problems.
-We recommend to never use a hill climber, unless you're absolutely sure there are no local optima in your planning problem.
+We recommend to never use hill climbing, unless you're absolutely sure there are no local optima in your planning problem.

-9.7.
+9.8.
 Deciding the next step